Get your FREE store + Amazon business!

 The plan wasn’t wrong for a person.
 It was wrong for a waitress.
 Week 50 wanted fifty bucks – the same week tips die and a seven-year-old wants a Barbie Dreamhouse.

-The 4 outputs the Builder returned for her tip income
+The 4 things the Builder returned for Shelby

 52-WEEK SAVINGS CHALLENGE BUILDER · 4 OUTPUTS FOR SHELBY